Women's Royal Naval Service: Ranks and insignia

 The WRNS had its own ranking system, which it retained until amalgamation into the Royal Navy in 1993.

 Officers

-Enlisted
+Ratings

 Ratings' titles were suffixed with their trade (e.g. Leading Wren Cook, Chief Wren Telegraphist).

 Wrens wore the same rank insignia as their male equivalents, but in blue instead of gold.
 The "curls" atop officers' rank stripes were diamond-shaped instead of circular.

 Uniforms

 From 1939, Wren uniform, designed by leading British fashion designer Edward Molyneux, consisted of a double-breasted jacket and skirt, with shirt and tie, for all ranks (although similar working dress to the men could also be worn).
 Junior Ratings wore hats similar to those of their male counterparts (although with a more sloping top).
 Senior Ratings (Petty Officers and above) and officers wore tricorne hats.
 In tropical areas these had a white cover.
 All insignia, including cap badges and non-substantive (trade) badges, were blue.